Our president | Our staff | Our board | Our consultants

 Whitey Bluestein is a strategy advisor to high-tech start-ups, focusing on mobile technology, applications, payments and prepaid services.
-Over his 30-year career in corporate development, he has worked in every facet of telecommunications, and is an internationally-recognized expert on the wireless market, trends, pricing plans and wholesale carrier deals.
-He is a GigaOM Pro Mobile Industry Expert and an AlwaysOn 2013 Mobile Power Player.
+Over his 30-year career in corporate development, he has worked in every facet of telecommunications, and is an internationally-recognized expert on wireless market trends, pricing plans and wholesale carrier deals.
+He is a GigaOM Research Mobile Industry Expert and an AlwaysOn 2013 Mobile Power Player.
 He has also appeared several times on CNBC Fast Money as an mobile industry expert.
 In 2014 he was named a judge for the Verizon Powerful Answers Award in the Sustainability category.
 A lifelong environmentalist, he was the second Executive Director of Vermont Public Interest Research Group, where he focused on utilities and nuclear power.
 He worked at the U.S. Department of Energy in renewable fuels, detailed to the Secretary of Energy on several assignments.
 Before joining the Friends of the Earth board, he was board president of Bluewater Network.
 Whitey received his B.S. in Business from the Kelley School of Business at Indiana University (Bloomington) and his Juris Doctor with Honors from George Washington University Law School.
-He also completed the NARUC Advanced Regulatory Studies Program, at the Institute of Public Utilities, Michigan State University, in East Lansing.
-Bluestein is admitted to practice law in Indiana, the District of Columbia and before the U.S. Supreme Court, but enjoys not having practiced law for more than 30 years!
-He lives in Marin County, California.
+He also completed the prestigious NARUC Advanced Regulatory Studies Program, at the Institute of Public Utilities, Michigan State University, in East Lansing.
+Bluestein lives in Marin County, California.

 Jayni founded the Center for Environmental Education, a nationally based non-profit organization which advances environmental education.
 She is also the author of Blueprint for a Green School, an environmental education resource guide.
 Jayni is the recipient of numerous awards from organizations such as The Audubon Society, Natural Resources Defense Council, The Environmental Media Association (EMA), Women For, U.S. Environmental Film Festival, and the Rainforest Alliance.
 Most recently Jayni participated in the Clinton Global Initiative and, along with Earth Day Network (EDN), she is launching a new ambitious initiative, GREEN reModel.
 She joined the Board of Directors of EDN in February 2008.